tytydraco/yessleep/out/I_guard_an_abandoned_house_The_owners_are_reborn_every_year.md

 And Harker got to experience it on a loop.

-But even after I told Harker that there was no chance of cure, the ghost hunter didn’t give up… until his wedding ring slipped off his finger.
+But even after I told Harker that there was no chance of a cure, the ghost hunter didn’t give up… until his wedding ring slipped off his finger.

 I still remember the howl of anguish he let out as he lunged for it, scrabbling in the gutter for the ring as it rolled towards the stormwater drain, watching helplessly as his last link to his old life plunged out of sight.
 When he looked up at me, his eyes were full of tears, and I could tell at once that the last ember of hope in him had just been extinguished.